fyohannes/Data_Elections/Poll.md

 The table above shows the regression table of this model.
 Our intercept tells us the predicted vote share with no support from polls and no change in Q2 GDP growth.
-The avg_support coefficent tells us that for every one point increase in support in polls, vote shares will increase by 0.67 percentage points.
-Likewise, the GDP_growth_qt coefficent tells us that for every increase in Q2 GDP Growth, vote shares will increase by .49 percentage points.
+The avg_support coefficient tells us that for every one-point increase in support in polls, vote shares will increase by 0.67 percentage points.
+Likewise, the GDP_growth_qt coefficient tells us that for every one-point increase in Q2 GDP Growth, vote shares will increase by .49 percentage points.
 If one were to calculate an out of sample prediction for Hillary's vote share in 2016, the outcome would predict that Hillary would win 51.2 percent of the vote.
 Although this is a bit higher than the 47 percent that she actually did win, part of this can be attributed to the lack of accuracy of 2016 polls in general.

+Furthermore, the standard error for the average support variable, the variable the depicts polls, is quite low, and the pvalue is also significant.
+This shows that this variable seems to be a good predictor in this model.
+While the standard error for the Q2 GDP growth variable, is a bit higher, this doesn't completely disregard the importance of this variable; however, in this particular model, it may not be as significant as poll ratings.